alice-doc/alice-analysis-tutorial/rivet/advanced-hi-features.md

   }

 ```
+{% callout "Note" %}
-Note: This is not a perfect solution as this check does not always work in a predictable way.
+This is not a perfect solution as this check does not always work in a predictable way.
 In the future versions of Rivet this will be replaced with a check directly on the beam type.
+{% endcallout %}

 Finally, the regular finalize method is called, but in case we have entries in the histograms for both beam types, we do an additional step of dividing them one by another to create R_AA plot:
 ```cpp